-Um, no. I didn’t expect to see it would be a better value for me to sell the points and then book the stay for cash.
-While using DVC points to book Disney hotel rooms has never beed a great value, it’s now become a money losing proposition.
-Either way, I don”t think a 5 night stay there is worth $2000+.
+Um, no. I didn’t expect to see it would be a better value for me to rent the points to someone else and then book the stay for cash.
+While using DVC points to book Disney hotel rooms has never been a great value, it’s now become a money losing proposition.
+Either way, I don’t think a 5 night stay there is worth $2000+.

 Time to see if I can book a stay with my other hotel points.
 Unlike Walt Disney World, the entrance to Disneyland is right across the street from a number of chain and independent hotels.
 I narrowed my search to places where I had points – here are some of the cash/points prices for our stay:

 - Fairfield Inn Anaheim Resort – $1089/140,000 points.
 This is part of the Marriott hotel family.
 This hotel was charging 35,000 points a night.
 However, if you make a reservation with points for 4 nights, the 5th night is free.
-This property charges a $18 daily fee for parking and has free wifi.
-Unlike most Fairfield Inn hotels, they do not offer a free breakfast to guests
+This property charges a $18 daily fee for parking and has free WiFi.
+Unlike most Fairfield Inn hotels, they don’t offer a free breakfast to guests.

 - Sheraton Park Hotel At The Anaheim Resort – $1220/32,000 points.